Borscht recipes are a dime a dozen.

 So when I came home, I immediately set to work on making Terry’s Ukrainian vegetarian borscht.
 Amidst unpacked suitcases and bags of groceries, I stood at the counter chopping beets and steaming up my windows.
 I sang Russian songs and danced a little.
 I felt joy.

 When I had my first taste of this soup, I knew I nailed it.
 This was it, Terry’s mythical vegetarian Ukrainian borscht.
-With this recipe, I fell in love with Greg; with this recipe, I knew I could cement his love to me.
+With this recipe, I fell in love with G; with this recipe, I knew I could cement his love to me.
 I ladled out soup and dropped a dollop of sour cream into his bowl, sprinkling fresh dill on top.

 I carried the bowls triumphantly over to the kitchen, setting them on the inlaid mosaic table in the living room.
-I gave Greg a spoon and watched the smile spread on his face as he had his first sip.
+I gave G a spoon and watched the smile spread on his face as he had his first sip.
 I rejoiced as he nodded solemnly, savouring each bite, each carefully selected seasoning, each note.

 And then I sat there in horror as he said the next few words, my jaw dropping with each syllable: